mahianbes12/Working-on-Node-Js/README.md

 #body-parser - the Node js body-parsing middleware.
 It is responsible for parsing the incoming request bodies in a middleware before you handle it.

 #ava - Ava is a test runner for Node js with a concise API, which embraces new language features, has detailed error output and process isolation.
 While Ava is mostly used to run unit tests.

+#Nodemon - a command-line tool that helps with the speedy development of Node. js applications.
+It monitors your project directory and automatically restarts your node application when it detects any changes.
+This means that you do not have to stop and restart your applications in order for your changes to take effect.